cent0nZz/who-sings/README.md

 * Execute in development mode (with file watch): 'npm start'
 * Execute in production mode (with generation of a single build): 'npm run build'
 * Launch all tests: 'npm run test'

+## Help

+Due to Musixmatch APIs not sending CORS headers by default in the response, the app is forced to use a CORS reverse proxy (the free cors.bridged.cc in this case) to fetch data.
+If you encounter any 'fetch' related issues during execution it's most likely because the proxy server is having some sort of problem.
+In this occurrence please just try again, sorry for the inconvenience.